 APY is the interest rate that an investor will earn on financial products like a certificate of deposit over one year.
 It does take into account the effect of how frequently the compounding occurs as it determines whether the investment will grow aggressively or sluggishly.

 Always compare the same type of interest rates, i.e., compare APY to APY and APR to APR instead of comparing them across each other.
 Though when the compounding happens only once a year, then APR equals APY.
 The more frequent the compounding occurs, the faster the growth happens.

-This has a been a guide to APR vs APY.
-Here we discuss the top 4 difference between APR and APY along with infographics and comparison table.
+This has been a guide to APR vs APY.
+Here we discuss the top 4 differences between APR and APY along with infographics and comparison table.
 You may also have a look at the following articles –